Information for International Students

 This certification must show available liquid funds per the offer letter AMA issues for the first-year expenses at Midstate College, exclusive of travel expenses.
 Certification of funds must be dated within 30 days of issuing the I-20.

-If the student has a sponsor, the Affidavit of Support (Form I-134) must be filled out and submitted to the admissions representative (DSO), as well as the United States Citizenship and Immigration Services (USCIS).
-For any questions, please consult the Affidavit of Support Instructions.
+If the student has a U.S. sponsor, the Affidavit of Support (Form I-134) must be filled out and submitted to the admissions representative, as well as the United States Citizenship and Immigration Services (USCIS).
+Questions regarding the Affadavit of Support can be viewd at: Affidavit of Support Instructions.